haimengsong/windz/README.md

-# FileTransfer
+# WindTransfer
-FileTransfer is an mobile application that allows Android mobile devices in the local network to share any kind of files with much higher transfer speed and data security.
+WindTransfer is an mobile application that allows Android mobile devices in the local network to share any kind of files with much higher transfer speed and data security.

 # Features